KRFOSS/kali-docs/development/leveraging-the-kali-bot/index.md

 Bot](https://salsa.debian.org/jelmer/debian-janitor/) developed by Jelmer Vernooij.
-Our instance runs on [janitor.kali.org](https://janitor.kali.org/) and controls the [kali-bot](https://gitlab.com/kali-bot) Gitlab account to be able to push changes and submit [merge requests](https://gitlab.com/groups/kalilinux/packages/-/merge_requests) to our packaging repositories.
+Our instance runs on [janitor.kali.org](https://janitor.kali.org/) and controls the [kali-bot](https://gitlab.com/kali-bot) GitLab account to be able to push changes and submit [merge requests](https://gitlab.com/groups/kalilinux/packages/-/merge_requests) to our packaging repositories.